 Oxidation – A zero depth surface mark can be created by using oxidation.
 This method uses the laser to cause a molecular change in the surface of the metal.
 An oxidized layer is created where the laser energy is directed that appears as a color change on the surface of the part.
 Oxidation leaves a mark with no raised or lowered areas and does not produce any debris.
 The medical device and appliance marking industries commonly require this clean marking technique.

 On titanium and stainless steel parts specifically, specific laser settings can be tuned to produce a range of different colors on the surface using this oxidation method.

 Melting – Using the controlled thermal energy from the laser to melt the surface of a metal part can change its appearance and create a legible mark.
 Melting the surface changes surface texture and allows light to reflect differently in the areas where the laser has been scanned.

 Layer Removal – Lasers can be used to remove an added layer such as paint or anodization from a metal surface.
 In many cases, the precise control of the laser energy can remove the extra layer to reveal the unaffected metal below.

 Control Micro Systems, Inc’s custom laser metal marking machines are used all over the world in a variety of industries.
 Let us help you with your metal marking challenge today!
-Please email us for free sample processing on your parts at firstname.lastname@example.org with your laser metal marking requirements.
+Please contact us with your laser metal marking requirements for free sample processing on your parts by filling out the sidebar contact form.